Inventua/nucleus-core/Documentation/Setup and Configuration/Azure-App-Service.md

-# Setup Guide for Azure App Service
+# Hosting in Azure App Service
 1. If you don't already have one, [create an Azure free account](https://azure.microsoft.com/en-au/free)

 2. Sign in to the Azure portal, click "App Services" and create an App service.